 Note, most places in Anchorage are really casual, however no beanies allowed in the Crow’s Nest we were informed! (#hathead)

 18. Stuff Your Face Full of Seafood – Summer or Winter

 It doesn’t matter what time of year it is – it’s always a great time for seafood in Anchorage.
 My favorite place to eat delicious, fresh seafood with a view is Simon and Seafort’s.
 Make sure to ask for their fresh catch, and don’t skip the keylime pie!
 Simon and Seafort’s has been around since 1978 and they don’t just have great seafood, but they also have a beautiful view of the Cook Inlet!

 Follow the paved trail along the shore of the Cook Inlet from downtown Anchorage to Kincaid Park.
-You’ll get a first hand look at the views of Anchorage from the inlet as well as the unique landscape and wildlife of the marshes and forested hills.
+I did this in the winter on an electric fat bike – and it was fabulous!
+I had a whole new perspective of Anchorage; the views from the inlet are phenomenal.
+You’ll also likely run into a little wildlife.
 Plus, check out the great views of Mount Susitna.
 See if you can make out why they call it the Sleeping Lady.

 Take this Coastal Trail 3-Hour City Bike Tour with a guide and learn all about Anchorage history, plus get transportation to the beginning and from the end of the trail.